- Vice President for Student Success

 The VPSS will also work in partnership with the College’s Associate Vice President of Community, Equity and Diversity to assure inclusive excellence; collaborate with the Division of Administration and Finance on emergency management and promoting student safety; and participate in life of the college as a member of the senior administration through the support of, and attendance at, significant college events and activities.

-Required qualifications include a master’s degree in higher education administration.
-An earned doctorate in higher education administration, college student personnel or related field is preferred and at least ten years of experience in higher education administration including significant experience in supervision and upper-level management.
+Required qualifications include a master’s degree in higher education administration, college student personnel, counseling, or related field and at least ten years of experience in higher education administration including significant experience in supervision and upper-level management.
+An earned doctorate in higher education administration is preferred.
 Prior experience working in a collective bargaining environment is desirable.

 Greenwood/Asher & Associates, Inc. is assisting Rhode Island College in the search.
 Review of confidential applications and nominations will begin immediately and continue until the position is filled.
 For priority consideration, applications should be received by April 10, 2017.